defold/defold.github.io/extension-pad/index.md

 Pay attention to the `<dist:delivery>` tag which specifies the [delivery mode](https://developer.android.com/guide/playcore/asset-delivery).

 The `aapt2` command will copy the assets and write a binary version of the `AndroidManifest.xml` to the output folder.
-The command will also produce a `resources.pb` but this is not needed for assets packs.
+The command will also produce a `resources.pb`, but this file is not needed for assets packs.

 ```sh
 java -cp bob.jar com.dynamo.bob.tools.AndroidTools aapt2 link --proto-format --output-to-dir -o out --manifest AndroidManifest.xml -A assets